exercism/v3/languages/csharp/exercises/concept/integral-numbers/.docs/instructions.md

 | 0                          | 65,535                    | ushort |
 | -32,768                    | -1                        | short  |

 The value should be converted to the appropriate number of bytes for its assigned type.
-The complete buffer comprises a byte indicating the number of additional byte in the buffer (_prefix byte_) followed by the bytes holding the integer (_payload bytes_).
+The complete buffer comprises a byte indicating the number of additional bytes in the buffer (_prefix byte_) followed by the bytes holding the integer (_payload bytes_).

-If the payload bytes represent a signed type (short, int or long) then the prefix byte should contain the length as a negative number.
+If the payload bytes represent a signed type (`short`, `int` or `long`) then the prefix byte should contain the length as a negative number.

 Only the prefix byte and the number of following bytes indicated by the prefix will be sent in the communication.
 Internally a 9 byte buffer is used (with trailing zeroes, as necessary) both by sending and receiving routines.